Get quotes from these travel insurance providers and more

 Your destination, because some countries are not covered by all policies.

-Once you know exactly what cover you need for your trip you can use our comparison to find travel insurance for over 65s.
+Once you know exactly what cover you need for your trip you can look for travel insurance for over 65s.
 Here is more on what travel insurance can cover.

 The older you are the more likely you are to fall ill or have an accident when abroad, so insurers charge you more to cover the extra risk.